 Installing the daughterboard

 Take the USB-C daughterboard and insert one end of the JST cable into the JST connector on the daughterboard.
-Place the daughterboard into the bottom case with the USB-C connector facing downwards, route the JST cable under the daughterboard and out the left cable channel, then fasten it to the case using the included silver M2x4mm screws.
+Feed the JST cable under the JST cable channel, then place the daughterboard into the daughterboard channel.
+Fasten the daughterboard to the stainless steel weight with the silver M2x4 screws included.
 The other end of the JST cable should be inserted into the JST connector on the bottom of the Velvet PCB.

 In the event that the daughterboard needs to be replaced — such as a loose USB-C connector — any C3-revision Unified USB-C daughterboard will work.
 The earlier C2 revision may be compatible with Velvet; however, it lacks features such as ESD, over-current, and over-voltage protection.